 As developer says, System Status is the ultimate app for monitoring and optimizing your iPhone and iPad performance.
 And he is right.
-System Status is another app from Techet, like Network Analyzer. iOS operating system does not expose any advanced data about depth of iOS base.
-System Status allows you to look at system resources, runnings tasks, network connection list, graphs, deep infos about your iDevice and much more.
+System Status is another app from Techet, like Network Analyzer, which are both used to dig deeper into iOS operating system within limits of iOS itself and Apple’s App Store rules.
+System Status allows you to look at system resources, runnings tasks, network connection list, graphs, deep infos about your iOS device and much more.
 A must-have for all iOS professionals.

 Let’s look what offers this great app:

 First tab is Overview.
 Here is a screenshot:

 Here you can find battery status, disk free and used space, CPU usage, boot time and uptime, network infos and data usage.
 Just simple, but useful.